avanesyann/aspnet-learning/NZWalks/README.md

+## The ASP.NET Web API Mental Model

+> Client -> Controller -> DTOs -> Domain Models -> Repository -> DbContext (EF Core) -> Database

+### Client

+What it knows:
+- URLs
+- HTTP verbs
+- JSON

+What it does not know:
+- DbContext
+- EF Core
+- Domain models

+### Controller (Entry point)

+It's the door to the API.

+What it does:
+- Receives HTTP requests
+- Validates input
+- Returns HTTP responses

+What it should contain:
+- Routes
+- Status codes
+- DTO mappings

+What it should not contain:
+- Database logic
+- EF Core queries
+- Business rules

+### DTOs

+DTOs define what the client is alllowed to send and see

+They protect:
+- the database
+- the internal logic
+- future changes

+### Domain Models (Entities)

+- EF Core tracks them
+- They represent tables
+- They contain relationships

+Who uses them:
+- Repositories
+- DbContext

+### Mapping (DTO <-> Domain)

+Two ways:
+- Manual mapping (clear, verbose)
+- AutoMapper (clean, scalable)

+Mapping is just translation, nothing more.

+### Repository

+They exist to hide EF Core from the rest of the app.

+Repositories:
+- talk to DbContext
+- return domain models
+- contain query logic

+Repositories do not:
+- Return DTOs
+- Handle HTTP
+- Validate requests

+### DbContext (EF Core)

+The bridge between C# and the database.

+What it does:
+- Tracks changes
+- Translates LINQ -> SQL
+- Saves data

+### Dependency Injection (the glue)

+It exists so classes don't create their own dependencies.

+ASP.NET:
+- creates objects
+- injects them
+- manages lifetime

+We never `new` repositories or DbContexts manually.

+### Request flow

+Let's say client sends POST /regions:
+1. Client sends JSON -> CreateDto
+2. Controller receives DTO
+3. DTO -> Domain Model (mapping)
+4. Domain Model -> Repository
+5. Repository -> DbContext
+6. DbConetxt -> Database
+7. Database generates id
+8. Domain Model updated
+9. Domain -> ReadDto
+10. Controller returns response

+### Response (what client gets)

+HTTP response contains:
+- status code
+- headers
+- body (DTO)

 ## REST

 Representational State Transfer is an architectural style for building web services.
 It defines a set of rules and constraints on how clients (like browsers, mobile apps, or other backend services) communicate with servers.